FTariq/Git-and-GitHub-Tutorial/README.md

 ```
 This outputs the current branch and files which have been or are yet to be staged and/or committed.

-If there are certain files/directories in this directory that you wish not to add, but you would still like to use '-A', you can create a .gitignore file and simply add each file and directory to omit on separate lines (this only works if they haven't already been added to the repository yet).
+If there are certain files/directories in this directory that you wish not to add, but you would still like to use ```-A```, you can create a ```.gitignore``` file and simply add each file and directory to omit on separate lines (this only works if they haven't already been added to the repository yet).

+A branch is just a reference to a commit, and so a branch is not made when the repo is initialised, but only when a commit has been made: hence a README.md file is very useful for testing and committing!
 ## Branches and merging
 The following commands view all existing branches, creates a new branch 'br', and then navigates to br:
 ```